Melissaurious/NanoDesigner/README.md

 * `CONFIG`: Fiiles containing working parameters for the CDR generation at `./NanoDesigner/config_files`.

-By given the PDB_ID as input the script will automatically look for the the input information required for our method (a json file containing all produced information during [Data Download and Preprocess](#data-download-and-preprocess).
+By given the PDB_ID as input the script will automatically look for the the input information required for our method (a json file containing all produced information during [Data Download and Preprocess](#data-download-and-preprocess)).
 The script also accepts a second input in case the process stops and user desire to start from the last reached iteration.

 ### Test Cases